karisuchy/School_District_Analysis/README.md

 Esplain the purpose of tre analyssis. the purpose must be well defined

-Maria, chief data scientist for a local schoo district, responsible for analyzing information from a variety of sources in a variety of formats.
+Take in infomraotn from multiple sources to provide analysis, reporting, and  presentation materials regarding standardized test data.
+The information is presented to the chief data scientist for a local schoo district.
+This report provides insights about performance trends and patterns so the school board and superintentent can make informed, strategic decisions reagrding budgets and priorities at both the school and district levels.

+The data prepared in this report
 Task is to preparing all standardized test data for analysis, reporting, and presentation to provide insights about performance trends and patterns.
 Insights are used to inform discussions and strategic decisions at the school and distrcit level.

 Aggregate data and show trends in school performance

-this analysis will assist the school board and superintent in making decisions regarding budget and priorities.

 At all stages of this project, the detailed data was treated confidentially to protect the students in accordance with the Family Educational Rights and Privacy Act (FERPA).
 This report does not identify individual student information.